daniiiiel00/30-Days-Challenge-for-me/day16 Simple Blog Layout/README.md

 You can customize:

-Colors and theme
+- Colors and theme

-Typography
+- Typography

-Card hover effects
+- Card hover effects

-Grid spacing and layout
+- Grid spacing and layout

-Header and footer content
+- Header and footer content

-Button styles
+- Button styles

 ## License

 This project is open-source under the MIT License.

+## 👨‍💻 Author

+Daniel Melese
+Web Developer – HTML, CSS, JavaScript, PHP, SQL